How Can Your GLOBE School become a SMAP Partner?

-Observers enter in their latitude, longitude, a beginning date, and a beginning time (optional) into the SMAP Overflights Tool.
-The information received from the tool helps them determine the best day and time for data collection.
+Observers enter in their latitude, longitude, a start date, and a beginning time into the NASA LaRC Satellite Overpass Predictor The information received from the tool helps them determine the best day and time for data collection.
 Details about what the results in each column of data means are explained within the Tool itself but for GLOBE's purposes you only need be concerned about the Date column and the GMT Time column.

 To determine the optimum date and time of conducting SMAP measurements that coincides with the satellite flyover please choose from the following 2 options

 - I'm flexible on the time of collecting measurements but not on the day.
 Example) I can collect measurements any time on 01 October.

 - Decide ahead of time what day will work best to collect your measurements.

 - Enter the date from step 1 into the Tool along with the coordinates of the site.

 - Match the results from the Date column to the date you desire to collect the measurements.